-Superwise now offers an MLOps integration with New Relic to help users add the state of their AI as monitored by Superwise to their centralized operational view on New Relic.
+Superwise includes a model performance monitoring integration with New Relic to help users add the state of their AI as monitored by Superwise to their centralized operational view on New Relic.

-Superwise’s KPI and incidents integration streamlines results of our out-of-the-box model KPIs, including drift, activity, incidents, and any custom KPI you configure, directly into New Relic One.
-You’ll get an immediate overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.
+Superwise's KPI and incidents integration streamlines results of our out-of-the-box model KPIs, including drift, activity, incidents, and any custom KPI you configure, directly into New Relic.
+You'll get an immediate overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.

 In order to receive data from Superwise into New Relic, you'll need to do the following:

 - Once you select an Account ID, you'll see the New Relic Integration screen.
 Under Model Metrics Data, click Create a key.
-This generates a New Relic license key.
+This generates a .

 - In addition, optionally, you can copy the auth token under Incident Insights.
 Keep the New Relic page open for future steps.